 ZYTO Scan & Treatment Reviews: The Good, The Bad & The Ugly

 Are ZYTO scans useful?
 Do ZYTO treatments work?
 Here we independently review ZYTO – the Good, the Bad, and the Ugly.
-Bioset, EAV, EDS, AMA, & ASYRA are also compared to ZYTO.
+Bioset, EAV, EDS, AMA, & Qest4 (ASYRA) are also compared to ZYTO.
 Included are tips for interpreting scan results and finding a good practitioner.
 Our ZYTO opinions and experiences are based on approximately 61 ZYTO scans and treatments over 4 years on our family of four.
-We do not work, receive commission, or referral links for ZYTO or any of the other products referenced on this site.
+We do not work for, receive commission from, or monetize referral links for ZYTO or any of the other products referenced on this site.

 Ok, let’s get started.
 For those who like to skip around, here is an outline of the content: